VEX Robotics Competition

 In the VEX Robotics Competition, middle & high school teams build, program, and drive robots in a competitive game using the VEX V5 platform.
 VEX Robotics Competition games are played on a 12’x12’ square field.
 Two (2) Alliances – one “red” and one “blue” – composed of two 2 Teams each, compete in matches consisting of a fifteen second Autonomous Period, followed by a one minute and forty-five second Driver Controlled Period.
 Teams also compete in the Robot Skills Challenge where one robot takes the field to score as many points as possible in one minute.
 Additionally, teams are judged on an engineering notebook that shows their understanding of the engineering design process.

-Current Game: VRC Spin Up
+Current Game: VRC Over Under

 The WV Robotics Alliance coordinates with schools, universities, and other partners to provide equipment, staffing, and support for qualifying tournaments throughout the state, which are generally held between November and February.
 The WV Robotics Alliance also coordinates the West Virginia VRC State Championship, which is held in early March at the Fairmont State University Falcon Center.